nhutchison/PSIPro/README.md

 Thanks to Malcolm (Maxstang) for the boards, support, testing and encouragement.

+Thanks to Skelmir for bix fixes and the addition of support for a Mini

 ## Version History

+    *  Version 1.7
+         * Bug fix for restoring the default pattern.
+         * Remove compiler warnings.
+         * Support for Mini added.

     *  Version 1.6 - 14th May 2020
          * Fixes for the Valid PSI address checks in the T command